Classifying subcategories, local algebra and the Rosenberg spectrum of a locally noetherian category: Classifying subcategories and restricting the spectrum

 \section{Classifying subcategories and restricting the spectrum}

-We continue with $\mathcal A$ being a locally noetherian category such that every nonzero object has an associated point.
-We will now restrict to a subcollection of spectral objects of $\mathcal A$ that satisfy a certain property with respect to the objects in whose support they appear.
+In this section, we will restrict to a subcollection of spectral objects of $\mathcal A$ that satisfy a certain property with respect to the objects in whose support they appear.
 To motivate the key definitions in this section, we will need the following observation from commutative algebra.

 \begin{thm} Let $R$ be a commutative noetherian ring and let $N$ be a spectral object in the abelian category $R-Mod$ of $R$-modules.
 Let $M$ be a finitely generated $R$-module such that $\langle N\rangle \in Supp(M)$.
 Then, $Hom_{R-Mod}(M,N)\ne 0$. \end{thm}